sdbs-uni-p/oopsie/README.md

 * Collect and process the results

 > [!NOTE]
 > For OpenNMS, additional project dependencies will be compiled before the module to be checked is compiled (displayed as `Running prerun.sh`).
-This should take around ??? minutes.
+This should take around 10 minutes.
-> OSCAR, which consists of a Maven project and a Gradle project, has the longest compilation time at around ??? minutes.
+> OSCAR, which consists of a Maven project and a Gradle project, has the longest compilation time at around 10 minutes per run.

 #### Results